Local Government etc. (Scotland) Act 1994

 The Local Government etc. (Scotland) Act 1994 (c.
-39) is an Act of the Parliament of the United Kingdom that created the current local government structure of 32 unitary authorities covering the whole of Scotland.
+39) is an act of the Parliament of the United Kingdom that created the current local government structure of 32 unitary authorities covering the whole of Scotland.

 It abolished the two-tier structure of regions and districts created by the Local Government (Scotland) Act 1973 which had previously covered Scotland except for the islands council areas.

-The Act came into effect on 1 April 1996, beginning with the 1995 Scottish local elections.
+The act came into effect on 1 April 1996, beginning with the 1995 Scottish local elections.

+The act authorised the Secretary of State to cap councils' budgets, but this was not acted on for the first set of budgets in 1995-1996.